steve-perkins/config-client-lib/README.md

 Setup
 =====
-1. Perform all of the steps outlines in the [config-properties](https://github.com/steve-perkins/config-properties) project's README file.
+1. Perform all of the steps outlined in the [config-properties](https://github.com/steve-perkins/config-properties) project's README file.
 2. Build this client lib, so that it will available in your local Maven dependency cache: